ritikamehra/CarCrashAnalysis/README.md

 spark-submit --py-files utilities/utility.py --files config.json main.py > output.txt

 8. Run the following command to copy the output to local system which will be visible in WinSCP.
+Any changes in config file for output_paths key will require change to 'Output/'.

 hadoop fs -copyToLocal Output/